Skip to content

 Option 1

-We know that typically, children who are deafblind have good relationships with their parents and other family members, like siblings and grandparents.
-Prepare a short report or presentation to explain why those relationships are not enough for children who are deafblind.
-Make sure to include why relationships with peers can be a significant part of a child’s development and quality of life.
+We know that typically children who are deafblind have good relationships with their parents and other family members, like siblings and grandparents.
+Why are those relationships not enough for children who are deafblind?

 Imagine you are a 4th-grade teacher, and you would like to have a student who is deafblind and a hearing-sighted student in your class work together to complete a project.
 The student who is deafblind